 Two components are required to install the actual VXML Interaction Server: the VIS application and media files.
 The VIS .war file contains the VXML Interaction Server application.
 The media files are the default set of voice prompts (.wav files) for supported languages.

-Download the appropriate VXML Interaction Server Zip file from the Virtual Hold Download Center.
-Refer to the appropriate VIS release notes for VIS and WAR file names and versions.
+Download the appropriate VXML Interaction Server .zip files from the Virtual Hold Download Center.